engrit-illinois/Get-DiskSpace/README.md

 Intended just for a fast glance at disk space health of multiple machines.
 It's very fast, except when it tries to contact machines which don't respond.

 # Usage
-- Download `Get-DiskSpace.psm1`
+1. Download `Get-DiskSpace.psm1` to `$HOME\Documents\WindowsPowerShell\Modules\Get-DiskSpace\Get-DiskSpace.psm1`.
-- Import it as a module: `Import-Module "c:\path\to\script\Get-DiskSpace.psm1"`
-- Run it using the examples and parameter documentation below.
+2. Run it using the examples and parameter documentation below.

 # Examples
 - `Get-DiskSpace "espl-114-01"`